 Why video matters for trades

 For many trades businesses in Melbourne, new clients still come through word of mouth or referrals.
 That will always matter.
 But in today’s market, people begin with an online search: electrician near me, plumber in Melbourne, or builder in my area.
-When they find you, they want to see professionalism, trustworthiness, and proof that you can get the job done.
-Videos produced for websites deliver that quickly and powerfully.
+When they find you, they want to know three things.
+Are you legitimate?
+Have you done this type of work before?
+And can they trust you to turn up and do a good job?
+Video helps answer those questions quickly by showing real people, real projects, and the way you work.
+Videos produced for websites deliver that quickly and effectively.

 The types of videos that work best